fmonper1/fmonper1/README.md

 I studied a masters in Software Engineering @ The University of Sheffield, UK.

-Currently working as a Front-End Developer @ MedanoSolutions.
+Currently working as a Full-stack Developer @ MedanoSolutions.

 <div align="center">
   <a href="https://www.linkedin.com/in/fmonper1/">